 7 Facts from our Viome Review

-- Viome location: Head Office in Bellevue, Washington, USA.
+- Location: Head Office in Bellevue, Washington, USA.
 Viome’s laboratory is CLIA-certified and located at Los Alamos, New Mexico, USA

 - Products: “Gut Intelligence” and “Health Intelligence” services

-- How it works: Viome uses RNA sequencing technology to identify a customer’s gut microbes and use that information to assess overall gut health
+- How it works: Uses RNA sequencing technology to identify a customer’s gut microbes and use that information to assess overall gut health

 - Ordering: You can order online at Viome.com or online retailers like Amazon and Groupon.

-- Reports: Both tests return gut microbiome results.
+- Reports: Both tests return microbial gene expression results.
 “Health Intelligence” also reports on the expression of a selection of the customer’s genes.
 From this information, several personalized nutrition recommendations reports are provided.

 - Complementary products: Nebula Genomics (Whole Genome Sequencing with weekly updated reports)

 This is a review of Viome, a health testing company that provides at-home testing kits focusing on gut and digestive health.
-Specifically, they aim to analyze the microbiome in order to provide optimal health recommendations.
+Specifically, it aims to challenge the healthcare industrial paradigm that links molecular phenomena and disease.
+It does this by analyzing the microbiome to provide optimal health recommendations.
 Viome’s Gut Intelligence Test is available in the United States (excluding New York), Australia, Belgium, Canada, France, Germany, the Netherlands, South Africa, and the United Kingdom.
 The Health Intelligence test is available only in the United States (excluding New York) at this time.

 A person’s microbiome consists of all microorganisms that live in and on the human body (like bacteria and archaea).
 The gut microbiome is traditionally thought to be responsible for defending against pathogens, breaking down indigestible content, and helping with intestinal health.
 Recent studies have suggested that the gut microbiome is also linked and the immune system and various brain functions.
 However, gut microbiome research is a fairly new field, and a number of experts caution consumers that many tests “can only provide limited information for now” and may not be ready to make robust recommendations for optimal health.